 Many people trained as apprentices after the Second World War, as there was a shortage of skilled workers and a trade was considered a good career.
 Most were still male, and most were Pākehā.

-From the late 1960s trades were no longer considered such a good career, and by the 1980s apprentice numbers declined significantly.
+From the late 1960s trades were no longer considered such a good career, and by the 1980s apprentice numbers had declined significantly.

 Industry training organisations

 From 1992 industry training organisations (ITOs) were set up in each industry to set standards and provide training.
 Traineeships were offered in some new areas such as tourism and social services.
-Trainees were assessed on the skills they had learned, rather than the length of time they served.
+Trainees were assessed on the skills they had learned, rather than the length of time they had served.

 The Modern Apprenticeships scheme, which began in 2002, aimed to combine ITO training with traditional workplace-based apprenticeships.
 In the early 2000s the number of apprentices was increasing.
 From 2020, as part of its efforts to assist the country’s economy during the COVID-19 pandemic, the government provided significant funding for apprenticeship and training schemes, resulting in a large increase in the number of apprentices and others taking part in trade training.